The complete hotelier's

 You can also use your owned media to describe and showcase your hotel exactly as you want it imagined by your future guests.
 Your owned media needs to paint a picture and tell a story about your establishment and its unique features.

-Paid media is what you have paid another media owner for — advertising, whether it’s through Google AdWords, on websites or through social media; that premium Tripadvisor listing; or that feature that you paid to put in a magazine.
+Paid media is what you have paid another media owner for — advertising, whether it’s through Google AdWords, on websites, social media, or that feature that you paid to put in a magazine.
 These will always see your hotel being shown at its best, because you pay for it to be shown that way, and most people who are seeing your paid content will be well aware that it may not always show the whole picture.
 Still, paid content is extremely useful for reaching large audiences who may not have heard of you before, and helping them to find out more about you.

 What is social proof?